-The City of Mesa seeks to enhance higher education and innovation infrastructure of City Center with greater access to higher-education programs for residents, increased activity in downtown Mesa, and leveraging its investment in light-rail transportation and Mesa Arts Center.
+The City of Mesa seeks to enhance higher education and innovation infrastructure with greater access to higher-education programs for residents, increased activity in downtown Mesa, and leveraging its investment in light-rail transportation and Mesa Arts Center.

 The nearly 118,000-square-foot building is expected to draw more than 750 ASU students, faculty and staff to downtown Mesa.
 Large program areas include an enhanced-immersion studio, four sound stages, a 280-seat screening theater and an 80-seat screening room.
 The building also contains high-tech sound-recording studios, control rooms, display areas, editing rooms, classrooms, and office-support spaces, as well as a sizeable high-resolution screen on the exterior of the building.